jcv28/portfolio/README.md

 # Projects & Accomplishments

-## IT Inventory Organization - Amazon
+## Amazon - Warehouse Inventory Management
 -Redeveloped inventory system for IT equipment which reulted in 70% improvments including efficency, eliminating redudancy and reducing equipment expenses
 - Collaborated with two other colleaagues in which my role required creating PowerApp with excel as the backend
 - Collected and organized equipment data in Excel (serial#, manufacturer, status, etc)